Fleet Electrification Keeps Growing as Federal Policy Shifts

 “The No. 1 thing moving forward is the commitment by fleet owners and operators to decarbonize,” said Kodransky, who works with the Corporate Electric Vehicle Alliance (CEVA), a global fleet electrification initiative led by Ceres.
 “Companies are looking to address their Scope 1, 2 and 3 emissions,” he said, referring to greenhouse emissions produced by a company’s operations and value chain, “and they have made these commitments.”

-That represents a major shift.
-Rivian and Orange EV are two companies that have stepped up to fill the fleet segment.
+Rivian is an innovative company that has stepped up to fill the fleet segment.
 Rivian’s custom-built electric delivery vans were initially developed exclusively for Amazon as part of a 2019 agreement.
 Now, Rivian is marketing those vans to other fleet operators — offering a viable solution for last-mile logistics across a wide array of industries.
 In April 2025, EVinfo.net reported that Rivian provided 70 of its commercial vans to Ryder, fleet vendor for HelloFresh, the world’s leading meal kit provider.

 The Human Factor: Driver Satisfaction